Emotional Intelligence Short Course

 Below is an Emotional Intelligence Short Course specifically designed as a quick study, reference-type course.
 But let me be crystal clear.
 Developing the level emotional intelligence necessary to reduce problems at work, in your family, in your community, takes an enormous amount of effort.
 The pursuit of emotional intelligence is a noble, high-minded journey of transformation.

-The shift from complainer to contributor, from cynic to optimist, victim to advocate; to consistently perform from the best within you, requires a prodigious effort toward transformation………
+The shift from complainer to contributor, from cynic to optimist, victim to advocate; to consistently perform from the best within you, requires a prodigious effort toward not skill development but transformation………

 This short course is a tool designed to help you not treat problems with a Band Aid, but solve them through transformation.
-Success will come over time from day-to-day implementation.
-People are generally less than stellar in their 20s and 30s and become pillars of wisdom and goodness in their 40s and 50s.
+Success will come over time, from day-to-day implementation.
+Note that people are generally less than stellar in their 20s and 30s and become pillars of wisdom and goodness in their 40s and 50s.
 You can rely on the simple fact that BIG results come from daily minuscule efforts over time.
 So start now with small efforts.

 This is a long post.
 If you would prefer a PDF, contact Brian